Edit on Github

 Here is a summative checklist of baseline digital security controls to undertake prior to traveling on assignment.

-- Leave personal/work devices at home and obtain “burner” travel devices, such as:
+• Leave personal/work devices at home and obtain travel devices, such as:

-- Setup burner accounts for any services (such as for the app store) which may need to be accessed while traveling.
+• Setup travel accounts for any services (such as for the app store) which may need to be accessed while traveling.

-- If leaving devices unattended, store them in tamper bags.
-If tamper bags are broken, assume devices compromised when returned, and obtain new devices and store the old devices in your suitcase.
+• If leaving devices unattended, store them in tamper bags.
+If tamper bags are broken, assume devices compromised when returned, and obtain new devices when it’s safe to do so.

-- If line of sight is broken with devices, assume devices compromised when returned, and obtain new devices.
+• If you lose sight of the devices, assume devices compromised when returned, and obtain new devices.

-- If asked, provide passwords to burner devices and burner accounts (having made sure no sensitive information is viewable).
+• If asked, provide passwords to travel devices and travel accounts (having made sure no sensitive information is viewable).

 Identifying Digital Document Forgeries